According to Dr. Masarik, currently less than one percent of the persons displaced across the world are given refugee status.

 For refugee youth, these hurdles often hinder the goal of achieving an education.
 This is particularly concerning, Masarik said, because “getting an education is probably the most powerful predictor of human capital for these families.”

-Yet as associate professor of anthropology, Kristin Snopkowski said that despite this barrage of obstacles, some refugee students not only survive; they flourish.
+Yet despite this barrage of obstacles, some refugee students not only survive, they flourish.

 “These kids, they’ve got a lot on their plate.
 And at the end of the day, so many of them thrive here.
 That’s an amazing story in and of itself.
-So we are trying to understand what are the factors that promote resiliency, and allow these kids to be successful in the long term,” Snopkowski said.
+We are trying to understand what are the factors that promote resiliency, and allow these kids to be successful in the long term,” said Dr. Kristin Snopkowski, an associate professor of anthropology.

-That’s why Masarik, Snopkowski, and Kathryn Demps, an associate professor of anthropology, are working to better understand the stress pathways and protective factors that promote youths’ educational achievement in secondary and post-secondary settings.
+That’s why Masarik, Snopkowski and Dr. Kathryn Demps, an associate professor of anthropology, are working to better understand the stress pathways and protective factors that promote youths’ educational achievement in secondary and post-secondary settings.
 Their research will focus on African refugees resettled in the Boise area.

 Using a variety of methods, including surveys, interviews and saliva samples (from which researchers can test cortisol, or physical stress levels), the team will follow 60 refugee students and their families for four years.
 Their research will give new insights in the areas of education, stress, mental health, physical health, resilience and refugee resettlement.